Celebrating 31 years of the

 Parents of winning students will be requested to give permission for the child to be photographed for print, videotaped, or electronically imaged during the awards ceremony and agree to allow his or her child’s picture to appear in newspapers, news releases, and/or other published formats.

-DEADLINE: Manuscripts must be received by 11:59 p.m. on March 21, 2025.
-Winners will be notified by email by April 7, 2025.
+DEADLINE: Submissions must be received by 11:59 p.m. on February 28, 2026.
+Winners will be notified via email by March 22-28, 2026.
 Non-winners will not be notified.

 TEACHERS: We love it when you use our contest as an assignment or for extra credit.
 If you assign a specific topic, please ask your students to give their piece a unique title.
 IMPORTANT: Please do not have your students submit entries at the same time (as a class).
 This sends everything to the spam folder and we might miss them!